OpenEvalProject/evals/manuscripts/elife-57870/v2/manuscript.md

 ## Abstract

-Serotonin receptors (5-HT 3A R) play a crucial role in regulating gut movement, and are the principal target of setrons, a class of high-affinity competitive antagonists, used in the management of nausea and vomiting associated with radiation and chemotherapies.
+Serotonin receptors (5-HT3AR) play a crucial role in regulating gut movement, and are the principal target of setrons, a class of high-affinity competitive antagonists, used in the management of nausea and vomiting associated with radiation and chemotherapies.
 Structural insights into setron-binding poses and their inhibitory mechanisms are just beginning to emerge.
-Here, we present high-resolution cryo-EM structures of full-length 5-HT 3A R in complex with palonosetron, ondansetron, and alosetron.
+Here, we present high-resolution cryo-EM structures of full-length 5-HT3AR in complex with palonosetron, ondansetron, and alosetron.
 Molecular dynamic simulations of these structures embedded in a fully-hydrated lipid environment assessed the stability of ligand-binding poses and drug-target interactions over time.
-Together with simulation results of apo- and serotonin-bound 5-HT 3A R, the study reveals a distinct interaction fingerprint between the various setrons and binding-pocket residues that may underlie their diverse affinities.
-In addition, varying degrees of conformational change in the setron-5-HT 3A R structures, throughout the channel and particularly along the channel activation pathway, suggests a novel mechanism of competitive inhibition.
+Together with simulation results of apo- and serotonin-bound 5-HT3AR, the study reveals a distinct interaction fingerprint between the various setrons and binding-pocket residues that may underlie their diverse affinities.
+In addition, varying degrees of conformational change in the setron-5-HT3AR structures, throughout the channel and particularly along the channel activation pathway, suggests a novel mechanism of competitive inhibition.

 ## Introduction